Geographic Heterogeneity, Local Sentiment, and Market Anomalies

-This study shows that market anomalies are stronger for stocks headquartered in states with a history of better anomaly performance.
-Using a combined measure of mispricing based on 11 prominent anomaly strategies, I find that the level of mispricing for a firm's geographic peers predicts how mispriced the firm itself will be in the future.
-I find similar results when I consider industrial peers instead, but the effect of neither group is absorbed by the other.
-States in which firm mispricing is more prevalent are those experiencing relatively higher levels of local investor sentiment and better local macroeconomic conditions.
-Finally, evidence indicates that the predictability of mispricing based on geography and industry is concentrated on stocks with high levels of analyst forecasting errors.
+This study shows that market anomalies are stronger for stocks of firms headquartered in states with a history of better anomaly performance.
+Using a combined measure of mispricing based on 11 prominent anomaly strategies, I find that the level of mispricing for a firm's geographic peers predicts how mispriced the firm's stock will be in the future.
+I find similar results when I consider industry peers instead, but neither group absorbs the effect of the other.
+States in which mispricing is more prevalent are those experiencing relatively higher levels of local investor sentiment and better local macroeconomic conditions.

 JEL Classification: G12, G14